Fischer-L/PicRestaurants/README.md

   - Address: where is this restaurant?
   - Photo: how does the food or restaurant looks like?
   - Rating: is this a delicious restaurant?
-  - Businees hour: is this restaurant in businees?
+  - Business hour: is this restaurant in business?
-  - URL: maybe I want ot know more about this restaurant
+  - URL: maybe I want to know more about this restaurant

 - Rating is important on making a decision so go fetching data based on the rating.
-Let's collect the top delicious restaurants and all their opening times from Yelp first.
+Let's collect top delicious restaurants and all their opening times from Yelp first.
 Then we can cache these restaurants and filter based on the input time.
 If we passed the time criterion to Yelp, our data would be bound to the time, as a result, once users change the time criterion we have to turn to Yelp again, which is bad for the network usage.

 #### Are there any improvements you could make?
 - More polished styles

-- Take care of the case if no opening restaurants in the first rerturned 50 restaurants
+- Take care of the case if no opening restaurants in the first returned 50 restaurants (though this may be a edge case)

 - Add tests